CZ-NIC/knot-resolver/doc/build.rst

 Requirements
 ------------

-The following is a list of software required to build Knot DNS Resolver, alternatively you can use the `Docker images`.
+The following is a list of software required to build Knot DNS Resolver from sources.

 .. csv-table:: Mandatory requirements.
    :header: "Requirement", "Required by", "Notes"